-294. JUUL products are inherently defective because they contain and deliver significantly more nicotine than JUUL represents and significantly more nicotine than traditional cigarettes.
-Moreover, JUUL is unreasonably dangerous and therefore defective in design because it is made to create and sustain addiction.
+- 295. Specifically, JUUL products were defective and unreasonably dangerous when they left Defendants' possession because they contain and deliver significantly more nicotine than JUUL represents and significantly more nicotine than traditional cigarettes.
+Moreover, JUUL is unreasonably dangerous and therefore defective because it is made to create and sustain addiction.
 JUUL designed the product to contain more nicotine than necessary to satisfy a cigarette smoker's nicotine craving with the intention of creating addiction.
-JUUL's nicotine salts enhance the risk and severity of addiction; it supplies nicotine at high levels without any of the intake harshness associated with other nicotine products.
-Furthermore, JUUL is defectively designed in that it uses flavors that appeal to minors and enhances minors' ability to intake dangerous amounts of nicotine.
-The risks inherent in the design of JUUL outweigh significantly any benefits of such design.
+JUUL's nicotine salts enhance the risk and severity of addiction; it supplies nicotine at high levels without any of the intake harshness associated with other nicotine products and fails to warn of this nature.
+Furthermore, JUUL is defectively designed in that it uses flavors to appeal to minors and enhances minors' ability to intake dangerous amounts of nicotine, without their knowing.
+The risks inherent in the design of JUUL are not warned of and significantly outweigh any benefits of such design. - 296.
+Instead, as described herein, Defendants marketed their products to young people and made them available in youth-friendly colors and flavors.
+These flavors appeal to minors and enhance minors' ability to intake dangerous amounts of nicotine, without their knowing.